 Do not perform any of the following modifications.
-Such modifications can interfere with proper operation of the seatbelt pertensioners. • Attachment of any equipment (bush bar, winches, snow plow, skid plate, etc.) other than genuine SUBARU accessory parts to the front end.
+Such modifications can interfere with proper operation of the seatbelt pertensioners.

-• Modification of the suspension system or front end structure.
+- Attachment of any equipment (bush bar, winches, snow plow, skid plate, etc.) other than genuine SUBARU accessory parts to the front end. - Modification of the suspension system or front end structure.

-• Installation of a tire of different size and construction from the tires specified on the tire placard attached to the door jamb.
+Installation of a tire of different size and construction from the tires specified on the vehicle placard attached to the door pillar or specified for individual vehicle models in this Owner's Manual.